tecton-ai/benchmark-selfserve/README.md

 ```

 # Metrics
+Note that Dynamo is the online store.
 With 100 RPS, this is what we got (abbreviating the feature server names):

 ## Response Size Per Query
 All values are in KiB: